-Cancer antigen 125 (or “CA-125”) is a protein found in ovarian cancer cells.
-The protein is produced by the cells and is also found in the blood.
+Cancer antigen 125 (CA-125) is a protein found in ovarian cancer cells.
+A CA-125 blood test measures the amount of cancer antigen 125 in the bloodstream.
+The protein is produced by the cells and can be found in the blood.

-The CA-125 test is often ordered to monitor the progression of ovarian cancer.
-Baseline CA-125 levels are measured before a patient undergoes treatment for ovarian cancer.
-A drop in CA-125 levels during and following treatment indicates that treatment has been successful.
-Increases in CA-125 levels following treatment may indicate a recurrence of the disease.
+A CA-125 blood test is often ordered to monitor the progression of ovarian cancer.
+Baseline CA-125 levels are measured before someone undergoes treatment for ovarian cancer.
+A drop in CA-125 levels during and after treatment usually indicates that treatment has been successful.
+Increases in CA-125 levels following treatment may signify a recurrence of the disease.

-Following treatment for ovarian cancer, the CA-125 test is used for several years to ensure treatment success.
-In particular, a CA-125 test is typically ordered every two to four months for the first two years following the completion of cancer treatment.
-After this time period, the test is ordered every six months for three years and then annually.
+After treatment for ovarian cancer, the CA-125 blood test is used for several years to ensure the disease was treated successfully.
+It’s typically ordered every two to four months for the first two years following the completion of cancer treatment.
+After this period, the test is ordered every six months for three years and then once per year.

 - endometrial and fallopian tube cancers

 - noncancerous growths in the uterus, such as uterine fibroids

 - endometriosis, which is a condition in which the cells of the uterus grow in other areas of the body, such as the ovaries and the bladder

 - pelvic inflammatory disease, which is a disorder in which the uterus, fallopian tubes, or ovaries become infected

 A CA-125 blood test involves taking a small sample of blood, typically from a vein in the arm.
 The following will occur:

 - First, a healthcare provider will clean and disinfect the area with an antiseptic.